bkim12/BOOOM/README.md

 $$ V(R) = \sum_{j=1}^{p} \left[\frac{1}{n}\sum_{k=1}^{n} B_{kj}^{4}- \left(\frac{1}{n}\sum_{k=1}^{n} B_{kj}^{2}\right)^2 \right] $$

-In our implementation, we reformulate the problem as minimizing the objective function $-V(R)$
+In this implementation, we reformulate the problem as minimizing the objective function $-V(R)$

 Simulations are conducted under eight dimension settings where the dimension of loading matrix $A$ $(n,p)$ ∈ { $(30, 5)$, $(60, 5)$, $(50, 10)$, $(100, 10)$ , $(80, 20)$, $(150, 20)$ , $(120, 30)$, $(200, 30)$ }.